ICR Designer: Build Automated Conversational Flows

 2. Show Response As: This is a toggle button that allows you to choose how you want to display the response from the selected API.
 Toggle between 'List' and 'Button' to determine the format of the API response display.

-3. API Response format required for Dynamic list:
+3. API Response format required for the Dynamic list:

 {